 We will be using the Internet and the World Wide Web for communications.
 Therefore, you will be provided with an account on the math department's calclab computer system (without paying an extra lab fee).
-Although not strictly necessary, the capability to view DVI files (the output of T_EX) over the Web will be helpful; if you have a DOS/Windows PC, I can provide you with software for that.
+Occasionally we may meet in one of the CalcLab classrooms for either mathematical demonstrations or computer access.

 Groups: You'll be organized into groups of two or three.
 After each test the membership of the groups may be adjusted.
-The groups will serve two main functions, both further explained below: (1) reviewing homework papers, and (2) working problems in class.
+The groups will serve two main functions: (1) reviewing homework papers (see below), and (2) working problems in class (see above).